 I will mention the good things about the movie at first.
-I really liked the hope and optimism around the team.
+I liked the optimism around the team.
 This theme continues in the DCEU after Wonder Woman.
 Wonder Woman is a scene-stealer in this movie.
-That scene of her in the during the bank scene was so amazing.
-She’s a believer afterall.
-Jason Momoa was pretty good as Aquaman.
-I am pretty excited for his solo movie.
-It was setup nicely during that scene of Mera (she was great) and him.
-Ezra Miller’s Flash is my favorite new-introduced hero in the movie.
-I loved how he is.
-Hilarious and relatable.
-Ray Fisher as Cyborg was good.
-At first he didn’t really shine but in the end, he was great.
+That scene of her in the during the bank scene was awesome.
+Jason Momoa was good as Aquaman.
+His solo film is coming out next year.
+It was set-up during that scene of Mera (she was only in one scene) and him.
+Ezra Miller as Flash was pretty funny.
+Ray Fisher as Cyborg was okay.

 Now for the hero we all were waiting for Superman.
 When we see him return for the first time in the movie.
 It was pretty rushed and very disappointing.
 I was kind of hoping a big heroic return for him.
-Instead we got the evil version for a few minutes, one which I was hoping not to happen at all after hearing those rumors.
+Instead we got the evil version for a few minutes.
 But once he regains his conscience and helps the team defeat Steppenwolf.
-It was awesome.
+It was nice.
 Seeing him fight alongside the team was great.
 Superman is finally at his true self.
 The version we have all been waiting to see.

 It’s time for the flaws now.
-The CGI was very bad during some moments.
-It was great during the scenes of Flash running in the speed-force, Cyborg and underwater scenes of Aquaman.
-But the mustache CGI was awful in the opening scene where we see Superman talking with kids.
+The CGI was terrible during most of the moments.
+The mustache CGI was awful in the opening scene where we see Superman talking with kids.
 It was very distracting.
-And the CGI background was bad too during one or two moments.
+And the CGI background was horrible too during one or two moments.